SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     image.

-    Like LNMP or DNMP, one image, one contianer, one service;
+    Like LNMP or DNMP, one image, one container, one service;

     Base image also could install many services.